Here’s my insider guide to where to stay in Hawaii to help you to find the best islands to stay in Hawaii.

-If you’re visiting the North shore for surfing, you’ll find the largest waves during the winter months.
+If you’re visiting the north shore of O’ahu for surfing, you’ll find the largest waves during the winter months.
 At this time of year, the North shore has frequent international surfing competitions particularly at famous surf spots like Banzai Pipeline, Waimea Bay, and Sunset Beach.
 But you can visit these beaches any time and you’re sure to see intrepid surfers risking life and limb to catch the perfect curl.

 During the summer months, the surf is not as heavy, and there are even some sheltered bays where you can snorkel.